Topological Properties of Neumann Domains

 \section{the number of Neumann domains}

-\begin{cor}{[}of theorem \ref{thm-1}{]} Let $(M,g)$ be as in theorem \ref{thm-1} and $f$ a Morse eigenfunction on $M$, then the number of Neumann domains of $f$ is bounded from below by the number of nodal domains, i.e., $\mu\geq2\nu$. \end{cor}
+In this section we denote the number of Neumann domains by $\mu$ and the number of nodal domains by $\nu$.
+If the manifold has boundary, we denote by $\mu^{\textrm{in}},\mu^{\textrm{bd}}$ the number of inner and boundary Neumann domains, respectively and have $\mu=\mu^{\textrm{in}}+\mu^{\textrm{bd}}$.
+For manifolds without boundary we already stated in corollary \ref{cor:Neumann_count_bdd_by_nodal_count}, which we prove below, that the number of Neumann domains is bounded from below by half the number of nodal domains.\\

-\begin{proof} The statement follows from theorem \ref{thm-1}\eqref{enu:thm-sec-7}, where it was proved that a Neumann domain contains only a single nodal line.
+\begin{proof} ~[of corollary \ref{cor:Neumann_count_bdd_by_nodal_count}] Applying theorem \ref{thm:topological_properties_no_boundary}\eqref{enu:thm-no-bdry-level-sets-3} with $c=0$, we have that a Neumann domain contains only a single non self-intersecting nodal line.
 Hence, each Neumann domain intersects with exactly two nodal domains.
-Some of those nodal domains intersect with different Neumann domains, which gives the inequality. \end{proof}
+It is possible that different Neumann domains intersect with the same nodal domain.
+The number of nodal domains is therefore bounded from above by $2\mu$. \end{proof} The same bound holds also for manifolds with boundary.
+Furthermore, it may be slightly improved if separating between the count of boundary and inner Neumann domains.\\

-The number of Neumann domains is determined by the number of Neumann lines connected to each of the critical points of the eigenfunction.
-We therefore define the \emph{degree of a critical point}, $\deg\left(x\right)$, as the number of Neumann lines which are connected to $x$.
-As each Neumann domain has a single minimum and a single maximum on its boundary we obtain that the Neumann domain count of a Morse eigenfunction is
+\begin{cor} {[}of theorem \ref{thm-2}{]} Let $(M,g)$ be as in theorem \ref{thm-2} and $f$ a Morse eigenfunction on $M$.
+Then $2\mu^{\textrm{in}}+\mu^{\textrm{bd}}\geq\nu$ and $2\mu\geq\nu$.\\ \end{cor} \begin{proof} ~[of corollary \ref{cor:Neumann_count_bdd_by_nodal_count-for_boundary}] From theorem \ref{thm-2}\eqref{enu:thm2-referring_to_thm1_2} we deduce as in the proof of corollary \ref{cor:Neumann_count_bdd_by_nodal_count} that inner Neumann domains intersect with exactly two nodal domains.
+From theorem \ref{thm-2}\eqref{enu:thm2-sec-3} we deduce that boundary Neumann domains intersect with a single nodal domain.
+Different Neumann domains may intersect with the same nodal domain and hence $2\mu^{\textrm{in}}+\mu^{\textrm{bd}}\geq\nu$.
+We also get $2\mu=2\mu^{\textrm{in}}+2\mu^{\textrm{bd}}\geq\nu$. \end{proof} The number of Neumann domains may also be studied by examining the graph structure of the Neumann line set.
+The vertices of such a graph are the critical points and the edges are the Neumann lines connecting them.
+It is then natural to define the \emph{valency of a critical point}, $\textrm{val}\left(x\right)$, as the number of Neumann lines which are connected to $x$.
+The following discussion is restricted for the case of manifolds without boundary.
+Combining Euler's formula and Morse inequalities we get

-The connection of the Neumann domain count to saddle points is more subtle.
-On the one hand, assuming a Morse eigenfunction, all saddles have degree equal to four (lemma \ref{lem:local_Neumann_set_near_saddle}).
-On the other hand, it is a priori not known how many saddles are located on the boundary of each Neumann domain.
-If we further assume that the eigenfunction is Morse-Smale, we obtain (theorem \ref{thm-1}\eqref{enu:thm1-Morse-Smale}) that there are either one or two saddle points on the Neumann domain boundary.
-A Neumann domain with only a single saddle point on its boundary must have also an extrema of degree one on its boundary.
-Numerical explorations suggest that such domains either do not appear at all or are non-generic.
-If we indeed rule out this case, and assume that all Neumann domains have exactly two saddle points on their boundary, we obtain
+where $V,\,E,\,F$ are correspondingly the numbers of vertices, edges and faces of the graph.
+The number of vertices is